IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

     - Solution name: `MyApplication`
     ![](../../images/MakeYourOwnModule/image1.png)
 - Press `OK`
-- Use `Web API` template
+- Use the `Web API` template
 ![](../../images/MakeYourOwnModule/image2.png)
-- Leave default boxes checked (just `MVC` and `Web API`)
+- Leave the default boxes checked (just `MVC` and `Web API`)
 - (Optional) Press the `Change Authentication` button and choose `No Authentication` if you don't want to worry about authentication right now.
 - Press `OK`

 ## Make a new Intent Architect Solution and Application

-In Intent Architect, we will make a new solution in the same folder as our Visual Studio solution and project above.
+In Intent Architect, we will make a new solution in the same folder as our Visual Studio solution and project above:

 - Open Intent Architect
 - Make a new Solution: